SanguShellz/GTA-VRV-Patcher/README.md

 - Right stick camera control gets disabled after some types of cutscenes.
 - Heading gets turned around after some types of cutscenes.
 - There may be compatibility issues with certain types of mods that interact with the player character such as `Player Companion`, etc.
+- The right-stick camera fix reloads the character from a snapshot captured before entering a vehicle.
+Anything not explicitly included in that snapshot isn’t restored, and any changes or states that occur while in the vehicle aren’t captured either.

 ## 💾 Installation: